Death Inc.: Development

 On 17 April 2023, creators Alberto Caballero and Laura Caballero announced the development of a new comedy series titled Muertos S.L. in collaboration with their production company, Contubernio Films, for Movistar Plus+.
 The series was conceived as a dark comedy set in a funeral home, exploring themes of family dynamics, inheritance, and the absurdities of life and death.

-The show's creation brought together a team of writers and directors, including Daniel Deorador, Julián Sastre, Nando Abad, and Araceli Álvarez de Sotomayor, who collaborated to craft the series' unique tone and narrative.
-Directorial duties were handled by Laura Caballero and Roberto Monge, ensuring a cohesive vision throughout the production.

-In a strategic move, Movistar Plus+ renewed the series for a second season on 25 January 2024, even before the premiere of the first season.
-By late October 2024, production had already commenced on the third season, with filming concluding in early 2025.

 Despite the initial renewal for a third season on Movistar Plus+, in July 2025, Netflix acquired the global distribution rights to the series.
 The first two seasons were rebranded as Death Inc. and released on Netflix on 31 July 2025.
 The third season premiered exclusively on the platform on 21 August 2025, marking the series' global debut.

 Filming

 The series was filmed in Spain, with production taking place in various locations to capture the authentic atmosphere of a funeral home setting.

 Release

 Death Inc.s first two seasons aired on Movistar Plus+ from April 2024 until January 2025.
 On 11 July 2025, Netflix acquired worldwide rights to the series' third season which premiered on 21 August 2025.